dojo/docs/dojo/_base/lang.rst

 After the extend, any new instances of a ``dijit/TitlePane`` will have the ``randomAttribute`` member mixed into the instance. ``extend()`` affects all future instances of a class or prototyped Object.

-The signature of the function is:

-.. api-doc :: dojo/_base/lang
-  :methods: extend
-  :no-headers:
-  :sig:
-  :returns:

 Extending dijit/_WidgetBase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~